THEOplayer/samples-drm-integration/android/README.md

 - Microsoft Azure DRM
 - KeyOS

-The repository also contains the following integration examples that use the default Widevine integration:
+The repository also lists some examples with placeholder data (in `SourceManager.java`) that can use the default Widevine integration:

 - Verimatrix Core
+- Verimatrix MultiDRM Standard

 ### Testing an integration